nklagge/klaggenet/content/post/2011 07 08 A Walk in the Woods Rediscovering America on the Appalachian Trail.md

 ---
 date: 2011-07-08
 meta: true
-title: "A Walk in the Woods: Rediscovering America on the Appalachian Trail"
+title: "<em>A Walk in the Woods: Rediscovering America on the Appalachian Trail</em>"
+subtitle: "Bill Bryson"
 toc: false
 categories:
 - Bill Bryson